Plaristote/crails/README.md

     crails new -h # Check out the options first (support for databases and all that) crails new application_name --use-mongodb --use-mongo-session-store

 By default, the project will build in developer mode, which means it'll link to the debug server.
-Don't forget to change CMAKE_BUILD_TYPE in your CMakeCache.txt file if you want to link to the release server instead.
+Use `crails set-env production` to link to the production libraries instead.
+If you want to link with the debug libraries again, use `crails set-env development`.

+You can switch between multithreaded and single threaded environment as well with the commands `crails set-env multithread` and `crails set-env synchronous`.

 Now that your crails application is ready, check out the [COOKBOOK](COOKBOOK.md) to see all the neat things you can do with it !